Jerry Crasnick

-Jerry Crasnick is an American sportswriter and baseball executive.
-He is a baseball writer for ESPN.com and Baseball America and a senior advisor to the Major League Baseball Players Association.
-Previously, he wrote for the sports website ESPN.com, the Biddeford Journal Tribune, the Portland Press Herald, and The Cincinnati Post.
+Jerry Crasnick is an American sportswriter.
+He is a senior advisor to the Major League Baseball Players Association and previously was a baseball writer for ESPN.com and Baseball America.
+Previously, he wrote for the Biddeford Journal Tribune, the Portland Press Herald, and The Cincinnati Post.

 Early life and education

 Crasnick is from Munjoy Hill in Portland, Maine.
-Crasnick received his bachelor's degree in Communications from Boston University.
+He received his bachelor's degree in communications from Boston University.

 Career

-Crasnick began his career working for the Biddeford Journal Tribune in Maine, as well as the Portland Press Herald.
-In 1988, Crasnick served as the beat writer for The Cincinnati Post where he covered the Cincinnati Reds.
-During his time as beat writer, Crasnick covered Pete Rose and his suspension from Major League Baseball.
+Crasnick began his career working for the Journal Tribune in Biddeford, Maine, as well as the Portland Press Herald.
+In 1988, Crasnick was the beat writer for The Cincinnati Post, where he covered the Cincinnati Reds.
+During his time as beat writer, he covered Pete Rose and his suspension from Major League Baseball.
 Crasnick also covered the Reds' 1990 World Series championship, and five years of Marge Schott's tenure as owner of the Reds.
 He has worked for The Denver Post and Bloomberg News, while also writing for The Sporting News and Baseball America.

 In addition to his website and newspaper work, Crasnick is the author of the book License to Deal: A Season on the Run with a Maverick Baseball Agent.
 The book's main focus is on the story of Matt Sosnick who left his job as a chief executive officer to become a baseball agent.

-Crasnick covered baseball for ESPN.com.
-In addition to his numerous articles, Crasnick often moderates baseball-themed chats and is a guest on ESPN podcasts.
+Crasnick covered baseball for ESPN.
+In addition to his numerous articles, Crasnick often moderated baseball-themed chats and was a guest on ESPN podcasts.

 In 2019, the Major League Baseball Players Association hired Crasnick as a senior advisor for media relations.